9. Consumption Smoothing#

 β_seq = np.array([β**i for i in range(T+1)])

-9.2.
+12.3.
 Friedman-Hall consumption-smoothing model#

-Human or non-financial wealth is evidently just the present value at time \(0\) of the consumer’s non-financial income stream \(y\).
+Human or non-financial wealth at time \(0\) is evidently just the present value of the consumer’s non-financial income stream \(y\).

 Indeed, this is why Milton Friedman called it “human capital”.

-By iterating on equation (9.1) and imposing the terminal condition
+By iterating on equation (12.1) and imposing the terminal condition

 In this case, we can use the intertemporal budget constraint to write

-Equation (9.3) is the consumption-smoothing model in a nutshell.
+Equation (12.4) is the consumption-smoothing model in a nutshell.

-9.3.
-Mechanics of Consumption smoothing model#
+12.4.
+Mechanics of consumption-smoothing model#

 In the calculations below, we’ll set default values of \(R > 1\), e.g., \(R = 1.05\), and \(\beta = R^{-1}\).

-9.3.1.
+12.4.1.
 Step 1#

-For some \((T+1) \times 1\) \(y\) vector, use matrix algebra to compute \(h_0\)
+For a \((T+1) \times 1\) vector \(y\), use matrix algebra to compute \(h_0\)

-9.3.2.
+12.4.2.
 Step 2#

-Compute the optimal level of consumption \(c_0 \)
+Compute an time \(0\) consumption \(c_0 \) :

-9.3.3.
+12.4.3.
 Step 3#

-In this step, we use the system of equations (9.1) for \(t=0, \ldots, T\) to compute a path \(a\) of financial wealth.
+Use the system of equations (12.1) for \(t=0, \ldots, T\) to compute a path \(a\) of financial wealth.

 Multiply both sides by the inverse of the matrix on the left side to compute

-Let’s verify this with our Python code.
+Let’s verify this with Python code.

-First we implement this model in compute_optimal
+First we implement the model with compute_optimal

 def compute_optimal(model, a0, y_seq):